wangyu-/UDPspeeder/doc/udpspeeder_openvpn.md

 ```

 ##### Note:
-If you use the `redirect-gateway` option of OpenVPN,you may need to add a route exception for your remote server ip at client side.Otherwise OpenVPN may hijack UDPspeeder 's traffic.
+If you use the `redirect-gateway` option of OpenVPN, you may need to add a route exception for your remote server ip at client side.Otherwise OpenVPN may hijack UDPspeeder 's traffic.

-For example,depend on your network environment,the command may looks like:
+For example, depend on your network environment, the command may looks like:
 ```
 ip route add 44.55.66.77 via 44.55.66.1
 ```